-Reports suggest Evgeni Malkin missed Saturday night's game due to a bad sunburn, though the team is saying they rested him due to a nagging shoulder injury.
+Reports once suggest Evgeni Malkin missed a hockey game due to a bad sunburn, though the team is said they rested him due to a nagging shoulder injury.

 Let's just assume it was the sunburn that kept him out of the game, just for funsies.
 It would not be the only weird injury in the history of hockey.
 Let's take a look at some others:

 St. Louis goalie Manny Legace suffered a hip injury after stepping on the red carpet placed on the ice for vice presidential nominee Sarah Palin, who dropped the puck for the ceremonial face-off.